Investing 101 • Lesson 6 of 10

 One of the key principles of behavioral finance is that high potential returns often come with higher levels of risk, and vice versa.
 But it’s important to remember that risk and reward aren’t always perfectly correlated — sometimes the greatest rewards come from taking calculated risks, while other times the safest choice might be the most rewarding in the long run.

-Ultimately, understanding these nuances can help us make smarter financial decisions that align with our unique risk tolerance and goals.
+Tip: Being aware of market nuances can help us make smarter financial decisions that align with our unique risk tolerance and goals.

 Using behavioral finance to your advantage